adrybakov/rad-tools/docs/source/user-guide/module/crystal/crystal.rst

 .. currentmodule:: radtools

-Crystal is a base class, which store the structure.
-It is a child of the the :py:class:`.Lattice` and utilize
+Crystal is a child of the the :py:class:`.Lattice` and utilize
 :py:class:`.Atom` for the storage of atoms.

 Creation of the Crystal
 =======================

-Crystal constructor takes two optional arguments:
+To create a crystal you would typically need to define the lattice and the set of atoms:

-* ``lattice`` - instance of the :py:class:`.Lattice` class, which defines the unit cell.
+* ``lattice`` - instance of the :py:class:`.Lattice` class.
 * ``atoms`` - list of the :py:class:`.Atom` instances, which defines the set of atoms in the unit cell.

 .. doctest::